lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 - Interface Configuration Mode
 	- no switchport access vlan

+ ## Set the native vlan for a Interface set to be a vlan trunk
+ - Interface Configuration Mode
+	- switchport trunk native vlan *vlan-id*

+## Specify a list of vlans to be allowed on a vlan trunk (vlan-list items are seperated by a comma)
+- Interface Configuration Mode
+	- switchport trunk allowed vlan *vlan-list*

 # Secure Shell Commands
 ## Verify SSH (Secure Shell) Support
 - Privileged Executive Mode